YlsooCorp/aivory-pro/docs/config-feature-browse.md

 ### 🌐 Browserless 2.0

-[Browserless 2.0](https://github.com/browserless/browserless) is a Docker-based service that provides a headless browsing experience compatible with `big-AGI`.
+[Browserless 2.0](https://github.com/browserless/browserless) is a Docker-based service that provides a headless browsing experience compatible with `Ylsoo Aivory`.
 An open-source solution that simplifies web automation tasks, in a scalable manner.

 Launch Browserless with: